Close Menu

 Looking back, Moonleaf benefited from entering the market at the right moment.

-When Sanchez introduced milk tea to Filipino consumers, curiosity around new food and beverage experiences was already growing among younger customers.
+When milk tea was introduced to Filipino consumers, curiosity around new food and beverage experiences was already growing among younger customers.
 Sweet, trendy drinks had strong appeal, and the café culture was beginning to expand.

 “Filipino consumers are naturally curious and open to trying new things, especially when it aligns with their taste preferences,” Sanchez says.
 “Sweet and trendy flavors have strong appeal, and when customers discover something they enjoy, they tend to support it consistently.”